CaptainCrowbar/unicorn-lib/unicorn/options.md

 vs `"--no-magic"`).
 Integer options will accept hexadecimal options prefixed with `"0x"`; integer or float options will accept values tagged with SI prefix abbreviations (e.g. `"50k"` or `"2.5M"`).

+If a given option added to the specification more than once with different prerequisites, which part of the spec that option matches will be determined by which prerequisite is present.
+If there is more than one matching prerequisite, the first one found will be used.
+Prerequisites in this situation should normally be part of a mutual exclusion group.

 If help or version information is requested, it will be written to the given output stream (standard output by default).
 The `parse()` function will return